imartingraham/family-butler/README.md

 Current intents are:

-- "Ask Alfred is {item} are in my shopping list"
+- "Ask Alfred if my shopping list has {item}"
 - "Ask Alfred to list items in my shopping list"

 ## Requirements